PantaRhei/offensive_debian_install/README.md

 # Prerequis:
-Install debian without graphical interface and change source.list to use the trixie repository
+Install debian without graphical interface and change source.list to use the trixie repository.
+Install sudo and add user in sudo.

 # Warning this install script is in development
 - A config file in this install script is for my personal use and *French keyboard*